cerbero90/lazy-json/README.md

 $lazyCollection = lazyJson($source);
 ```

+### 💧 Sources

-The variable `$source` in the above examples indicates any data point that provides a JSON.
+A JSON source is any data point that provides a JSON.
 A wide range of sources are supported by default:
 - **strings**, e.g. `{"foo":"bar"}`
 - **iterables**, i.e. arrays or instances of `Traversable`
 - **file paths**, e.g. `/path/to/large.json`